-Applications received after that date will be considered on a space-available basis.
+Initial review of completed applications will take place in March, and applications received after that date will be considered with a final review by May/June as needed.
 Contact the Program Coordinator for advising.

 Applicants must apply to the Graduate School at the University of Northern Colorado before the program area reviews the applicant’s request for admission.
 Failure to submit all required materials will delay the evaluation and screening of your application.

 Each applicant must:

 - Possess a master’s or specialist degree from a regionally accredited college or university or a comparable degree from a foreign institution.